• Skip to primary navigation

 Manju George

-In COLONTOWN, I created, and now admin, the CRC101 educational neighborhood, which is a landing space for all new members.
-Here, I distill the highly technical CRC-relevant information available on the internet to easily-understandable nuggets.
+In COLONTOWN, I created the CRC101 educational neighborhood, which formed the basis for the CRC101 Learning Center in COLONTOWN University.
 CRC101 attempts to provide people a “road-map” to their cancer journey and aims to facilitate CRC-specific learning, by meeting patients and caregivers at their level of understanding.
+I also host many of the DocTalk discussions with clinicians and researchers; these are available in COLONTOWN University’s Lecture Hall.

 The time I have spent in COLONTOWN has greatly broadened my view of cancer research and in some ways brought the kind of clarity and perspective that is only possible with the experience of cancer as a patient.
 I am able to leverage this unique perspective as a Patient Advocate with the Stand Up to Cancer CRC Dream Team, various cancer and CRC specific meetings and conferences, and on Twitter (@manjuggm).
 This enables me to engage in discussions with leading clinicians and researchers in the CRC field and bring that information back to benefit the COLONTOWN membership.
 My impact in this advocacy space has been reflected in projects where I help bring patient perspective into clinical trial design.